Disappearance of Julie Surprenant

-Julie Surprenant (born March 31, 1983) is a missing Canadian girl who disappeared in Terrebonne, Quebec on November 16, 1999 at the age of 16.
+Julie Surprenant (born March 31, 1983) is a missing Canadian girl who disappeared in Terrebonne, Quebec around November 16, 1999 at the age of 16.
 Her family's neighbor, Richard Bouillon, reportedly made a deathbed confession regarding her murder, though her remains have yet to be found and her fate remains unknown.

 Background

 Prior to her disappearance, Surprenant was a member of her school's improv-comedy troupe and worked as a gift wrapper for the holidays at the Galleries Terrebonne shopping center.
 She resided with her father, who had recently separated from her mother and moved into the neighborhood.
 Allegedly, he asked the landlord whether the neighborhood was considered safe.

 Disappearance

 After school, on the evening of Tuesday, November 16, 1999, Surprenant informed her father she would be spending a majority of her evening at the youth community center near the corner of Hauteville and Côte Boisée streets, as was common for her.
 The center was located next to the bus stop for the line she regularly took home or to work.

 Surprenant departed from the youth center at 8:30 PM with a friend prior to boarding the line to her house.
 Her friend boarded off at the shopping center stop, noticing Surprenant sitting at the front next to the driver.
 The bus driver recalled chatting with her for the remainder of the bus ride, noticing a man standing in the bus shelter at the stop.
 Upon asking him whether he wanted to board, the man replied he did not.

 At the time of her disappearance, Surprenant was wearing a floral skirt with a blue petticoat, navy blue socks over black tights, a blue scarf with a fish pattern, a green wool jacket and a dark brown leather coat.
 She was also carrying a black canvas backpack on which she had drawn a peace symbol.

 Upon awaking the following morning, Surprenant's father realized she had still not arrived home.
 He proceeded to check their answering machine, phone her high school, and call her boyfriend to inquire about her whereabouts.